lpoulain/PaaKS/README.md

 # PaaKS (Platform-as-a-Kubernetes-Service)

-PaaKS is an open-source PaaS (Platform-as-a-Service) based on Kubernetes written in Go
+PaaKS is an open-source PaaS (Platform-as-a-Service) based on Kubernetes written in Go which allows to write Python apps.

 ![The UI](./UI.png)